gymore-io/palette/palette/README.md

 // This function has the conversion built in and takes any compatible
-// color type as input
+// color type as input.
 fn generic_do_something(color: impl IntoColor<Color>) {
     let color = color.into_color();
     // ...